smcgee31/Balin/docs/_Development_thoughts_and_ideas.md

 #### Possible names: (most are obviously a play on "couch")
-**these are at lease unique:**
+**these are at lease unique:** tamian taminimum taminium or taminiun taminiam or taminian taminiom or taminion <-- small, funny
 ~~lazyboy~~ or lazyboi
 ~~loveseat~~
 ~~recliner~~